210913-USF-NET/P2-Armageddon-Frontend/README.md

 Battleship as inspired by Tetris 99

 The Armageddon App is a web-based game for playing the classic game "Battleship" with the computer.
-You can create an account and you can start a game of battleship against the computer and make yourself be on top of the leaderboard.
+You can create an account and you can start a game of battleship against the computer and see your position on the leaderboard.
 You can also use the chat functionality locally among other users.

 ## Technologies Used